 For example, when I bought my wife her engagement ring, I needed to increase the jewelry coverage on my homeowner’s insurance policy.
 To do so, I requested an endorsement to add a scheduled item: my wife’s engagement ring.

-As another example, if you have entrepreneurial interests, you may come to learn about business startup costs.
-You want to build your person as a brand but also want to carry the appropriate amount of insurance coverage.
+As another example, if you have entrepreneurial interests, you may come to learn about business startup costs and marketing mixes.
+You want to build your personal brand but also want to carry the appropriate amount of insurance coverage.

 Insurance Policy Rider Examples